AdobeDocs/express-embed-mobile-sdk-ios-release/README.md

 ### Releases
 New versions of the SDK are published as **Git tags** in this repository.
-You can find the latest and previous releases on the [Releases page](https://github.com/AdobeDocs/express-embed-mobile-sdk-release/releases).
+You can find the latest and previous releases on the [Releases page](https://github.com/AdobeDocs/express-embed-mobile-sdk-ios-release/releases).

 When adding the SDK via Swift Package Manager (SPM), you can select a specific version tag.
 Updating to a newer release is as simple as updating the package dependency in Xcode to the desired version.

-# Android